ilijalekic99/CRUD-app-ansible/README.md

 Works on any machine.
 This was done in VirtualBox you need to setup network settings (NAT && hostOnly adapters).
 Setup sudoers file in debian (/ets/sudoers).
-Set up network configuration in CentOS. if you want to secure your password use my existing file dbpassword.yml and do ansible-enxrypt dbpassword.yml.
+Set up network configuration in CentOS. if you want to secure your password use my existing file dbpassword.yml and do ansible-encrypt dbpassword.yml.
 When you get the key copy paste on the location where the login_password was.